svelle/thps-explorer/README.md

 It is built for inspecting Neversoft archive and park-related formats in the browser, with support for browsing archive contents, previewing common asset types, and viewing some PlayStation-era model data.

+The latest version is available at: https://svelle.github.io/thps-explorer/

+I will never provide any game files, you need to find those on your own.

 ## Features

 - Open `.pkr` archives in the browser